How Does Competition Lead To Resource Partitioning

 Adaptive Radiation

 Adaptive radiation is the rapid diversification of a single ancestral lineage into multiple species, each adapted to a different ecological niche.
 This process is often driven by the availability of new resources or the absence of competitors.
-Resource partitioning plays a key role in adaptive radiation, as species evolve to utilize different resources, reducing competition and allowing them to diversify.
+Resource partitioning is important here in adaptive radiation, as species evolve to work with different resources, reducing competition and allowing them to diversify.

 Darwin's finches are a prime example of adaptive radiation.
 The ancestral finch that colonized the Galapagos Islands gave rise to numerous species, each adapted to a different food source and habitat.